ffquintella/puppet-dockerapp_wso2is/README.md

 ### Setup Requirements **OPTIONAL**

-This module requires the dockerapp module and stdblib.
+This module depends of the following other modules:

+* ffquintella-dockerapp
+* puppetlabs-stdblib
+* puppet-archive

 ## Usage

 Basicaly includes dockerapp_wso2is and adjust the parameters needed

+All the parameters are described in [doc/REFERENCES.md](https://github.com/ffquintella/puppet-dockerapp_wso2is/blob/master/doc/REFERENCES.md)

 ## Limitations